-The Royal Air Force welcomed the first of its new P-8A Poseidon maritime patrol aircraft to RAF Lossiemouth last month.
+The Royal Air Force has welcomed its sixth submarine hunter P-8A Poseidon aircraft to RAF Lossiemouth.

-The RAF airfield in Moray has been undergoing an upgrade costing more than £400m in total ahead of the arrival of the Poseidon fleet.
+The RAF airfield in Moray has been undergoing an upgrade costing £360m in total ahead of the arrival of the Poseidon fleet.

-It is more than 33,000 square metres in size and has training and mission support facilities, including advanced simulators, as well as accommodation for two squadrons.
+It is more than 33,000 sq m in size and has training and mission support facilities, including advanced simulators, as well as accommodation for two squadrons.

 Until recently, the aircraft had been based at Kinloss, a British Army barracks 12 miles along the coast, which was formerly a Royal Air Force site.